 - 6. Multi-Tenant Buildings - a.
 Signage for individual tenants shall only be on the building walls of the first and second floor of the building. - b.
+Where more than one tenant has a building wall sign.... signs for anchor tenants - c.
 Signage for individual tenants shall only be located on a wall adjoining the occupied space of that tenant. - 7.
 Standards by Sign Type for Building-Mounted Signs

 Wall Window Signs Roof Sign Dimensional Projecting Sign Attached Canopy Max.
 Sign Height cannot extend above parapet, soffit, eave line or roof line 4 feet above parapet or roof line, not to exceed max building height for property zoning.
-20 feet; shall not extend beyond eave line 20 ft or building roofline, whichever is lower Max Total Sign Area per Wall Greater of: 10% of total wall area or 1.25 sf sign area per ft of total wall width.
-10% of total sf of wall to which it's attached Max Sign Area per Sign n/a n/a n/a 24 sf n/a Max Sign Area per Building n/a n/a roof signs only allowed on 1 wall 24 sf n/a Max Total Sign Area: Corner Signs n/a n/a n/a counts toward total sign area for each attached wall total sign area can't exceed maximum sign area for shortest attached wall, and counts toward total sign area for each attached wall Min.
+20 feet; shall not extend beyond eave line 20 ft or building roofline, whichever is lower Max Total Sign Area per Wall Greater of: 10% of total wall area or 1.25 sf sign area per ft of total wall width ; pick which controls 10% of total sf of wall to which it's attached Max Sign Area per Sign n/a n/a n/a 24 sf n/a Max Sign Area per Building n/a n/a roof signs only allowed on 1 wall 24 sf n/a Max Total Sign Area: Corner Signs n/a n/a n/a counts toward total sign area for each attached wall total sign area can't exceed maximum sign area for shortest attached wall, and counts toward total sign area for each attached wall Min.
 Vertical Clearance n/a n/a n/a 8 feet 10 ft building entry clearance; 8 ft pedestrian clearance; 14 ft driveway clearance